mindriot101/kepler-colour-conversion/README.markdown

 1. interstellar reddening is not accounted for
 2. stellar age is not accounted for

-The first point means that true values are likely to be redder (more positive) than shown, which is particularly the case for planets below the red points.
-The extremely blue objects are more distant (determined through colouring the points with distance, which we assume is a good proxy for reddening, but this measurement is uncertain) than the redder objects so after correcting for reddening are likely to lie closer to the red points.
+~~The first point means that true values are likely to be redder (more positive) than shown, which is particularly the case for planets below the red points.
+The extremely blue objects are more distant (determined through colouring the points with distance, which we assume is a good proxy for reddening, but this measurement is uncertain) than the redder objects so after correcting for reddening are likely to lie closer to the red points.~~

+Interstellar reddening would have the effect of shifting the blue points *downwards* as they have been measured as redder than their true values.
+The blue points below the red ones I cannot explain.

 The second point moves points horizontally and may move other discrepant points closer to the red points.